nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/apple_cake.md

 [^vinegar]: This helps brings in further apple flavor, which is particularly important if your apples are not that good.

-[^vanilla]: The traditional recipe calls for half a teaspoon of vanilla extract but adds 3 tablespoons of dark rhum.
+[^vanilla]: The traditional recipe calls for half a teaspoon of vanilla extract but adds 3 tablespoons of dark rum.

 ## Preparation: